gombadi/dnsseeder/README.md

 # dnsseeder
-Go Language dns seeder for Networks that use Bitcoin technology such as the [Twister P2P network](http://twister.net.co/)
+Go Language dns seeder for Networks that use Bitcoin technology such as the [Twister P2P network](http://twister.net.co/) and the Bitcoin networks.

-It is based on the original twister-seeder https://github.com/miguelfreitas/twister-seeder
+It is based on the original c++ seeders created for the Bitcoin network and copied to other similar networks.

-This codebase can now seed different networks.
-At the moment it supports Twister and Bitcoin networks.
-These are configured in network.go and selected at runtime with -net command line option.
+This application can seed one or more networks on the same ip address.
+At the moment there are config files for the Twister and Bitcoin networks.
+You use the -netfile commandline option to specify one or more comma seperated filenames to load the network configuration for that network.

+You can use the -j option to produce a sample json network config file (dnsseeder.json) in the current directory and then edit the file to seed your own network.

 Also see the associated utility to display information about [non-standard ip addresses](https://github.com/gombadi/nonstd/)